 One of the Pathwork Guide’s most powerful teachings is that everything, no matter how negative, has an original essence that is good.
 Going along with this is the matching reality that everything good—including every truth—can be twisted and distorted.
 And because this is what we humans do, it usually is.

-So, for example, what might be the positive essence of resistance or rebellion?
+For example, what might be the positive essence of resistance or rebellion?
 How about standing up for ourselves and being willing to fight to right a wrong.
 We must find the place deep in ourselves where we choose the light, where we are willing to fight for ourselves.

 Some might call this claiming our “inner sovereignty.”
 And at some point, this is what we all must do.
 For life is all about discovering and asserting the truth of who we are.
 It’s about shining from our core, where we’re longing for freedom and wholeness.

 But hold on, because sovereignty is only half the story.
 If we want to align with the truth at the center of our being, we must allow our sovereignty to co-exist with its opposite.
-Because at this level of our being, we can’t experience anything without also making peace with its opposite.
+For at this level of our being, we can’t experience anything without also making peace with its opposite.

 Whereas in our limited Outer Self, it’s “either me or you,” in our deeper being, or Higher Self, it’s: “I’ll fight for myself, and I’ll fight just as hard for you.”
 And it’s also: “If I hurt you, I hurt myself.”
-So then we must start to behave in ways that care for all concerned.
+So, we must start to behave in ways that care for all concerned.
 For when we are living more and more from our Higher Self—when we are becoming spiritually awake—we must act like it.

 Any conflict, then, that we’re experiencing on the outer level of our being can only be resolved when we drop into the deeper level of ourselves.
 That’s the brilliance we’re all looking for.
 And we won’t ever find it if we keep searching only on the surface, working with the same limited part of ourselves that created the conflict.

-Creating the Perfect Blend
+Creating the perfect blend

 If we want to live in peace and freedom, we must find a new vehicle, one that can get us where we all want to go.
 And the ego simply isn’t equipped for this ride.
 What the ego can do, however—and eventually must do—is wake up and learn to surrender to the deeper self within.
 This is the way to connect with the source of all that is.
 And that’s the way—the only way—that everyone can truly win.